 The source of that denialism has been traced by the Dredd Blog System then presented in video format (The Exceptional American Denial).

-The catastrophic denialism has now expanded into the presidential debates even as the dangers to the great population centers of the nation increase daily, as shown by the following video:
+The catastrophic denialism has now expanded into the presidential debates even as the dangers to the great population centers of the nation increase daily, as shown by this CBS video (CBS News Rising Sea Levels):

 The next post in this series is here, the previous post in this series is here.